bhisaac/5eFP/5eFP-SRD-V0.1.md

 ### Custom World Map
 - Dimensions: 14 squares by 14 squares
-- Contains: (12) 2x2 world map tiles for each cardinal direction, (1) 2x2 HQ tile
+- Contains: (9) 2x2 world map tiles for each cardinal direction, (3) 2x2 world map tiles for each ordinal (hybrid) direciton, and (1) 2x2 HQ tile
 - Draw clear boundaries around each world map tile (create a grid)
 - 1 square equals 1 inch by 1 inch or about 2.5 milimeters by 2.5 milimeters
 - Players should be able to place a poker chip within a world map tile without overlaping other chips or crossing over other world map tiles.